shivani14012004/Banknote-Authentication-ML/README.md

 This project demonstrates an **Unsupervised Machine Learning** approach using the **K-Means Clustering algorithm**.

-The application allows users to:
+The Streamlit application allows users to:

 * Upload an employee dataset in CSV format
-* Preview the uploaded data
+* Preview the uploaded dataset
-* Group employees into clusters based on **Age** and **Income**
+* Group employees into different clusters
+* Analyze cluster-wise employee information
 * View cluster counts
-* Analyze average Age and Income for each cluster
+* Calculate average Age and Income for each cluster
-* Visualize clusters using a scatter plot
+* Visualize employee clusters using a scatter plot
-* View K-Means model inertia
+* View K-Means inertia
-* Enter new Age and Income values
+* Enter Age and Income for a new employee
 * Predict the cluster of a new employee

-The Streamlit application loads the trained K-Means model from `kmeans.pkl`.
+The trained K-Means model is stored in `kmeans.pkl`, while the feature scaler is stored in `scaler.pkl`.

 ---

 ## 🎯 Project Objective

-The main objective of this project is to apply **K-Means Clustering** to employee data and identify groups of employees with similar characteristics based on:
+The main objective of this project is to identify groups of employees with similar characteristics using:

 * **Age**
 * **Income**

-The project also demonstrates how an unsupervised Machine Learning model can be integrated into a user-friendly Streamlit application.
+The project demonstrates how an unsupervised Machine Learning model can be trained, saved, and integrated into a user-friendly Streamlit application.

 ---